 Acute Myocardial Infarction

 In layman’s terms, an acute myocardial infarction is a heart attack.
-People usually describe a heart attack’s symptoms as sudden chest pain, or precipitated by persistent chest pain over several days or after strenuous activity.
-This happens when arteries leading to the heart and supply it with blood are blocked or leaking.
+People usually describe a heart attack’s symptoms as sudden chest pain or precipitated by persistent chest pain over several days or after strenuous activity.
+This happens when arteries leading to the heart and supplying it with blood are blocked or leaking.
 The heart tissue then receives little to no blood and oxygen leading to tissue death.
-The tissue death causes the chest pain – known as an angina.
+The tissue death causes chest pain – known as angina.